 Karen Bradley was an Under-Secretary when she was elevated, and Damian Green was a backbencher when appointed to Work and Pensions, but these were exceptions to the usual form.
 So the best place to look for the next tranche is Cabinet members is among those Ministers of State.

-These are: Mel Stride, Nick Hurd, Ben Wallace, Rory Stewart, Alan Duncan, Mark Field, Alistair Burt, Mark Lancaster, Dominic Raab, Jo Johnson, Nick Gibb, Anne Milton, Greg Hands, Clare Perry, Philip Dunne, Damian Hinds, Sarah Newton, John Hayes, George Eustice, Matt Hancock, Alok Sharma and Guto Bebb.
+These are: Mel Stride, Nick Hurd, Robert Goodwill, Ben Wallace, Rory Stewart, Alan Duncan, Mark Field, Alistair Burt, Mark Lancaster, Dominic Raab, Jo Johnson, Nick Gibb, Anne Milton, Greg Hands, Claire Perry, Philip Dunne, Damian Hinds, Sarah Newton, John Hayes, George Eustice, Matt Hancock and Alok Sharma.

 Some of these are unlikely to make Cabinet simply on grounds of age and intake.
 For example, Burt is 62, and was first elected to the Commons in 1983.
 Others are specialists in their field – such as Nick Gibb, who has devoted much of his political career to improving schools.